makersacademy/chitter-challenge/README.md

 - Styling for Chitter leaves much to be desired.
 - Users cannot interact with one another.
 I would like to bring in this functionality.
 - Passwords may be entered incorrectly, which is not ideal for privacy.
 - Users cannot post unless they are logged in, but the app does not currently make this clear.
-- I call my spec files 'log in/log out' but my view files 'sign in/sign out' - an oversight I would like to change.
+They are directed to the log in page again.